As Baghdad lifts curfew, bombs are reminder of country at war

 "You can see that things are not as good as before.
 Bombings are coming back," said Anwar, 25, a shop owner in Shourja, near the site of Saturday's market blast.

-A former soldier in the eastern Adhamiya district criticized the decision to lift the curfew, saying it would give criminal gangs more freedom to operate.
+A former soldier in the eastern Adhamiya district criticised the decision to lift the curfew, saying it would give criminal gangs more freedom to operate.

 "They couldn't control them at day, what about night-time?" he said, declining to be named.